-UCU would urge that if the government is serious about the role and position of FE as expressed in the White Paper, then the next Comprehensive Spending Review will need to see the injection of real resources into FE.
+UCU strongly regrets that the White Paper is relatively silent on funding, and especially the need for more resources to the sector.
+WE do acknowledge that since 1997, there has been an unprecedented increase in resources to the sector.
+However it is the union's contention that positive as this is meet the gaps created by the legacy of historic under-resourcing of the sector.
+Nor does it take into account the way that these additional resources have all too often been linked to new initiatives, rather than addressing the poor and increasingly over-strained infra-structure of the sector.
+UCU would urge that if the government is serious about the role and position of FE as expressed in the White Paper. then the next Comprehensive Spending Review will need to see the injection of real resources into FE.
 Any such additional resources would need to redress longstanding inequities between FE and schools in relation to similar work, and to redress equally longstanding disparities between salaries and rewards and conditions of service and professional status between schools and school staff and FE and FE staff.
-Only if these inequities and similar ones between higher education and FE are resolved, can FE grow out of its status as the overlooked 'middle child' as the recent Foster Report stated.
+Only if these inequities and similar ones between higher education and FE are resolved, can FE grow out of its status as the overlooked "middle child" as the recent Foster Report stated.